grid-line

 AI adoption in enterprises has leveled off recently.

-AI technology is breaking into finance, healthcare, manufacturing, and dozens of other industries.
+Notably, AI is breaking into finance, healthcare, manufacturing, retail and dozens of other industries.

-And, it’s not a technology reserved for big enterprises anymore.
+And, it’s not a technology reserved for large enterprises anymore.

 With open-source AI solutions and lower cost and complexity of systems, the democratization of AI is in full swing.

-The prime example is OpenAI, an AI research company.
+The prime example is OpenAI, the AI non-profit/company behind ChatGPT.

 undefined